KrishMunot/awesome-startup/README.md

 - [Raising Capital: This is the Advice We Give Our Founders](http://a16z.com/2014/09/26/valuation-this-is-the-advice-we-give-our-founders/)
 - [Free Startup Pitch Deck Templates for Figma](https://www.figmafinder.com/figma-pitch-deck)

-# Marketing Sales & Metrics:
+# Marketing Sales & Metrics

 - [The Pmarca Guide to Startups, part 4: The only thing that matters](http://web.archive.org/web/20070701074943/http://blog.pmarca.com/2007/06/the-pmarca-gu-2.html)
 - [Startup Metrics for Pirates by Dave McClure](http://www.slideshare.net/dmc500hats/startup-metrics-for-pirates-long-version)